stephenbnicar/VectorAutoregressions.jl/README.md

 - [x] Calculate lag selection criteria.
 - [x] Estimate an unrestricted VAR using OLS.
 - [x] Check the stability of an estimated VAR.
+- [x] Portmanteau test for autocorellation in the residuals.

 To do:
 - [ ] Test for autocorellation in the residuals.